-As I wondered why white people believe that they were here before anyone else, I briefly explained that my very distant ancestors came to North America from Europe while all sorts of other Caucasians were doing the same; and that my complexion was inherited from ancestors who left Italy a very long time ago.
+As I wondered why white people believe that they and their ancestors were here before anyone else, I briefly explained that my very distant ancestors came to North America from Europe while all sorts of other Caucasians were doing the same; and that my complexion was inherited from ancestors who left Italy a very long time ago.
 None of my ancestors spoke Spanish.

 “Do you know people in the ‘Old Country’?”, he invariably asked.

 “. . .
 Well, . . . since just about everyone I know lives in California, YES!”

 Misconceptions associated with homelessness are much more bothersome, and are sometimes used to justify potentially serious discrimination and mistreatment.
 ‘Homeless’ simply describes a lack of a home.
 It describes neither reasons nor symptoms of such lack.

 Although some stereotypes of homelessness are more likely to apply to some who are homeless than those who are not, they are neither exclusive to the homeless Community, nor inclusive of everyone within the homeless Community.